 The RRHA will provide a third-party verification form directly to the medical provider requesting the needed information.
-Medical expenses will be verified through third-party verification form signed by the provider when possible.
+Medical expenses Health and medical care expenses will be verified through third-party verification form signed by the provider when possible.
 If third-party verification is not possible, copies of cancelled checks used to make medical expense payments and/or printouts or receipts from the creditor will be used.
 In this case the RRHA will make a best effort to estimate what expenses from the past are likely to continue to occur in the future.
-The RRHA will also accept evidence of monthly payments or total payments that will be due for medical expenses during the upcoming 12 months.
+The RRHA will also accept evidence of monthly payments or total payments that will be due for medical expenses health and medical care expenses during the upcoming 12 months.
 If third-party or document review is not possible, RRHA may accept written family certification as to medical costs anticipated to be incurred during the upcoming 12 months.